react-navigation/react-navigation.github.io/versioned_docs/version-8.x/elements.md

 - `pressColor` - Color for material ripple (Android >= 5.0 only).
 - `icon` - Icon to display custom icon in header's back button.
 See [Custom back icon](#custom-back-icon) section for more details.
 - `tintColor` - Tint color for the header.
 - `label` - Label text for the button.
 Usually the title of the previous screen.
-By default, this is only shown on iOS.
+By default, this is only shown on iOS 25 and below.
 - `truncatedLabel` - Label text to show when there isn't enough space for the full label.
 - `displayMode`: How the back button displays icon and title.
-Defaults to `default` on iOS and `minimal` on Android.
+Defaults to `default` on iOS 25 and below, and `minimal` on iOS 26 and above and Android.
 Possible values:
   - `default`: Displays one of the following depending on the available space: previous screen's title, generic title (e.g. 'Back') or no title (only icon).
   - `generic`: Displays one of the following depending on the available space: generic title (e.g. 'Back') or no title (only icon). iOS >= 14 only, falls back to "default" on older iOS versions.
   - `minimal`: Always displays only the icon without a title.
 - `labelStyle` - Style object for the label.
 - `allowFontScaling` - Whether label font should scale to respect Text Size accessibility settings.
-- `onLabelLayout` - Callback to trigger when the size of the label changes.
-- `screenLayout` - Layout of the screen.
-- `titleLayout` - Layout of the title element in the header.
 - `canGoBack` - Boolean to indicate whether it's possible to navigate back in stack.
 - `accessibilityLabel` - Accessibility label for the button for screen readers.
 - `testID` - ID to locate this button in tests.